 In a nutshell

-A healthy ATP energy pool may be your fountain of youth.
+A healthy ATP energy pool can help keep you feeling youthful.
 While you can’t take ATP as a pill or vitamin, you can give your body the next best thing: substances with which it can make ATP.
-Supplementing with the “awesome foursome,” can help boost ATP production and significantly improve health to both prevent and treat CVD.
-Not only can such supplementation ameliorate various cardiovascular symptoms, it can affect the underlying pathology of CVD.
-By directing nutrition to the cellular level, you can improve your quality of life and possibly increase your longevity, especially if you’re taking pharmaceutical medications and/or living with a cardiovascular condition.
+Supplementing with the “awesome foursome,” can help boost ATP production and support heart health.
+By directing nutrition to the cellular level, you can improve your quality of life, especially if you’re taking pharmaceutical medications and/or living with a cardiovascular condition.

 People with heart disease often exhibit CoQ10, L-carnitine, D-ribose, and/or magnesium deficiencies.
 Failing hearts lack adequate energy to drive pump function.
-As the heart is one of the most responsive organs in the body for targeted nutritional supplementation, practicing “metabolic cardiology” is a must.
-By enhancing ATP synthesis and recycling, and promoting more efficient metabolism in mitochondria, the “awesome foursome” helps ailing hearts recover.
+As the heart is one of the most responsive organs in the body for targeted nutritional supplementation, practicing metabolic cardiology is a must.
+By enhancing ATP synthesis and recycling, and promoting more efficient metabolism in mitochondria, the “awesome foursome” helps support heart health.
 Taking some or all of the “awesome foursome” adjunctive to pharmaceutical treatment can benefit those with a broad spectrum of cardiac conditions like angina, congestive heart failure, ventricular arrhythmia, hypertension, and high cholesterol.
 Patients should always consult with their physicians before adding nutritional supplements to a pharmacologic program.

-For more information about the “awesome foursome” and ATP production, check out articles in the Metabolic Cardiology section, as well as my books, The Sinatra Solution: Metabolic Cardiology and Reverse Heart Disease Now.
+For more information about the “awesome foursome” and ATP production, check out articles in the Metabolic Cardiology section, as well as my books: